One Life to Live storylines (1980–1989)

 One Life to Live (often abbreviated as OLTL) is an American soap opera created by Agnes Nixon.
 During the 1980s, the show was broadcast on the ABC television network and episodes were an hour long.
-This article describes in detail the show's plotlines during that decade.

 1980–1983

 The early 1980s were a time of big changes for One Life to Live.
 The Wolek sisters were the spotlight characters of the show as the new decade began.
-The primary storyline on the show in 1979 concentrates on Viki’s trial for the murder of Marco Dane (Gerald Anthony).
+The primary storyline on the show in 1979 concentrated on Viki's trial for the murder of Marco Dane (Gerald Anthony).
 Anthony was so popular with fans that he quickly returned (a quick rewrite revealed Marco's heretofore unknown twin brother Mario was killed instead; Marco impersonated him for several years).
-Karen discovers Marco’s secret but realizes he was genuinely trying to rehabilitate, so she didn’t expose him.
+Karen discovers Marco's secret but realizes he was genuinely trying to rehabilitate, so she didn't expose him.
 Meanwhile, Jenny was treated badly by her husband Brad who then manipulated her into taking him back over and over again.
 Brad also raped Karen.
 Jenny was in a high-risk pregnancy at the time, and the news of the rape sent her into early labor.
 When the baby died in the nursery, Karen forced Marco to switch the child with fellow hooker Katrina Karr's child.
 Jenny finally left Brad for good and married Dr. Peter Janssen, who was later killed in a car accident.
-It would be several years before she found out the truth about ‘her’ baby and in a heartbreaking sequence, gave her daughter back to Katrina.
+It would be several years before she found out the truth about 'her' baby and in a heartbreaking sequence, gave her daughter back to Katrina.

 Joe Riley succumbed to a brain tumor and died in the fall of 1979, only weeks before Viki delivered their second son (whom she named Joseph in his memory).
 Viki buried herself in work as a publisher of the Banner, and in looking after Tina, who was perpetually involved with one bad-news boyfriend after another.
 Although she deliberately avoided a new relationship, she attracted two prospective love interests.
-One was Ted Clayton, Tina’s father (actually stepfather, though she didn’t know it at the time) who was more interested in Viki’s wealth than her.
-The other was Clint Buchanan (Clint Ritchie), who took over Joe’s position as chief editor of the Llanview Banner.
+One was Ted Clayton, Tina's father (actually stepfather, though she didn't know it at the time) who was more interested in Viki's wealth than her.
+The other was Clint Buchanan (Clint Ritchie), who took over Joe's position as chief editor of the Llanview Banner.
 Viki and Clint clashed both professionally and personally – Clint was a no-nonsense cowboy who initially saw Viki as a pampered Primadonna.
 Eventually, though true love won out and, despite numerous schemes by Ted, Viki and Clint were married.
 Ted was finally gunned down, prompting a devastated Tina to leave Llanview for a while.